-How can it be used?
+How and when can ARPA funds be used?

 - The projects/programs should be “shovel-ready”